Simple and tight device-independent security proofs

-The optimal quantum strategy for this game is the same as in the standard CHSH game~\cite{clauser1969proposed}, except that if Bob's input is a $2$ he applies the same measurement as Alice's s measurement on input~$0$.
+The optimal quantum strategy for this game is the same as in the standard CHSH game~\cite{clauser1969proposed}, except that if Bob's input is a $2$ he applies the same measurement as Alice's measurement on input~$0$.
 Since the underlying state is maximally entangled this ensures that their outputs will always match when $(x,y)=(0,2)$.

 Conditioned on Bob's input not being $2$, the game played is the CHSH game.
-The optimal quantum strategy achieves winning probability $\omega = \frac{2+\sqrt{2}}{4}\approx 0.85$, while the optimal classical strategy achieves a winning probability of $0.75$.
+The optimal quantum strategy in the CHSH game achieves winning probability $\omega = \frac{2+\sqrt{2}}{4}\approx 0.85$, while the optimal classical strategy achieves a winning probability of $0.75$.